 Since 2012, many PHC providers have been integrated with private insurance companies and are now essentially ‘owned’ by the local hospital.

-Utilization increased from 2.1 outpatient contacts per year in 2010 to 4 contacts per year in 2015 (NCDC and PH), nevertheless this figure is relatively low in comparison with other WHO European region countries.
+Utilization increased from 2.1 outpatient contacts per year in 2010 to 4 contacts per year in 2015 (NCDC), nevertheless this figure is relatively low in comparison with other WHO European region countries.

 There are 1,043 outpatient facilities (2016) across the country, and 274 antenatal centers providing PHC services across the country.
 Not all of them staffed based on best-international practices of physician-nurse ratios.